Phone-Metal/Ultra-IP-OSINT/README.md

 #### *<-Status : Alpha->*

-If You Encounter Bugs Or Dislike The Code Workarounds Just Open An Issue And All Contributions Are Really Appreciated :D
+If You Encounter Bugs Just Open An Issue
+Or Dislike The Code Workarounds Or Spotted A Mistake All Contributions Are Really Appreciated :D

 ### License :